tobyhodges/probable-enigma/episodes/01-introduction.md

 - "Understand how you shape the future of research"
 - "Understand your responsibilities to your subordinates"
-- "Understand the changes triggered by the DORA agreement" key points:
+- "Understand the changes triggered by the DORA agreement"
+keypoints:
 - "You are a power figure"
-- "You need to permit your 'minions' to be ready for the future"
+- "You need to give your 'minions' both practical support and leadership to help them to be equipped for Open Science going forward"
 - "Remember, your group can do better research if you plan to share your outputs!"
 ---